adamjm/kubeflow-ppc64le/README.md

 cd test-kubeflow
 ```

-Edit the `app.yaml` file to point to the full path for test-kubeflow, replace full-path.
+Edit the `app.yaml` file to point to the absolute path for test-kubeflow, replace full-path.
+Specifically replace <full-path> with the absolute path of the test-kubeflow directory where the following appears `appdir: <full-path>` and replace `localPath: <full-path>/.cache/manifests/...` and replace `localPath: <full-path>/.cache/kubeflow/...`.

 Apply `app.yaml` and monitor installation.